Home server: E-mail

 Many home servers also run e-mail servers that handle e-mail for the owner's domain name.
 The advantages are having much bigger mailboxes and maximum message size than most commercial e-mail services.
 Access to the server, since it is on the local network is much faster than using an external service.
 This also increases security as e-mails do not reside on an off-site server.

 BitTorrent

 Home servers are ideal for utilizing the BitTorrent protocol for downloading and seeding files as some torrents can take days, or even weeks to complete and perform better on an uninterrupted connection.
 There are many text based clients such as rTorrent and web-based ones such as TorrentFlux and Tonido available for this purpose.
 BitTorrent also makes it easier for those with limited bandwidth to distribute large files over the Internet.

 Gopher

 An unusual service is the Gopher protocol, a hypertext document retrieval protocol which pre-dated the World Wide Web and was popular in the early 1990s.
 Many of the remaining gopher servers are run off home servers utilizing PyGopherd and the Bucktooth gopher server.

 Home automation

-Home automation requires a device in the home that is available 24/7.
-Often such home automation controllers are run on a home server.
+Home automation frequently relies on continuously operational devices for effective control and management.
+While traditional home servers have been instrumental in this area, the emergence and increasing use of Raspberry Pi and other Single Board Computers (SBCs) have become prominent.
+These devices, notably the Raspberry Pi, offer a flexible platform for running home automation software such as Gladys and Home Assistant.
+This shift towards SBC-based solutions has made home automation more accessible and cost-efficient, allowing a broader range of users to seamlessly control and integrate various smart home devices, thereby enhancing the overall functionality and convenience of their home automation systems.